Skip to content

 Under the current method, Google's search and ads groups are competing against each other.
 Don't see that going well for anyone.

-What if capitalism is just feasting on its own entrails, and we cant stop it from killing itself without killing it, and we need to stop trying to keep this monstrous fucking system alive?
+What if capitalism is just feasting on its own entrails, and we cant stop it from killing itself without killing it, and we trying to keep it alive is killing us?

 What if we tried literally anything else?